Attracting foreign investment in Louisiana

 national annual average unemployment rate of 6.2 percent published by the U.S. Bureau of Labor and Statistics, the threshold to qualify as an area of high unemployment is 9.3 percent.

 The Governor has designated the Louisiana Workforce Commission to certify the geographic areas and political subdivisions in Louisiana that qualify as Targeted Employment Areas.

 The interactive map below is designed to help evaluate areas for potential investment under the EB-5 visa program.

 - Hover over a census tract to display labor force data including the unemployment rate.

 - To select multiple census tracts, hold the CTRL key.
 The average unemployment rate for the tracts you’ve selected will be displayed.

-- You may export maps and data using the export icon at the bottom of the page.
+- You may export maps and data using the download link at the bottom of the page.
 To export the crosstab, you must first click on the table to select it.